 Like many other firms of that time, they adopted the two-stroke 269cc Villiers engine.
 With an Albion two-speed gearbox and belt final-drive, the specification was simple and lasted until well after the Great War.
-Although a single-speed version was available in 1921, and production was taken over around 1922 by Suley Squire Ltd.
+A single-speed version was available in 1921, and production was taken over around 1922 by Suley Squire Ltd.

 An earlier Dreadnought was built around 1902 by Harold Karslake.
-There is no known relationship.
+There is no relationship.

 If you have further information or a query related to this page, please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.